atagiev/ig_tg_bot/README.md

 # ig_tg_bot
-View IG stories in Telegram
+View IG stories and posts in Telegram